 If you’re anything like me or the rest of the human race, you have put things off that in theory you would want to do.
 Yet the time to act is never right now.
 You haven’t decided when.
 Even if you did know when, then we have to figure out how.
 Trying to move an idea from imagination to completion is really tough!

-I always tell friends or even strangers that I’m waiting for my roommate, Lamount Montgomery to do all the things.
-Lamount doesn’t wash dishes, load laundry or vacuum.
+I always tell friends or even strangers that I’m waiting for my roommate, Lamont Montgomery, to do all the things.
+Lamont doesn’t wash dishes, load laundry, or vacuum.
 Laziest roommate ever, I lament.
 I’m not doing it until he does!
-Unfortunately for both of us, Lamount is just my Cabbage Patch kid that I’ve had since I was a child.
+Unfortunately for both of us, Lamont is just my Cabbage Patch kid that I’ve had since I was a child.

 “Procrastinate now, don’t put it off.”

 The story starts in the boom of the 80s.
-My mom wanted to get the uber popular toy for her three kids.
-Sold out everywher, she took advantage of a local bank that traded the toys in exchange for opening a bank account for kids.
+My mom wanted to get the uber-popular toy for her three kids.
+Sold out everywhere, she took advantage of a local bank that traded the toys in exchange for opening a bank account for kids.
 In all these decades since, he doesn’t have much to say for himself.
 No matter how long I wait, nothing seems to get done.
-Maybe a few of these tips could help me and Lamount out?
+Maybe a few of these tips could help me and Lamont out?

 DO write thoughts in the most convenient way possible.

 In one of the most popular productivity books out there – Getting Things Done, David Allen sets forth the basic principle of productivity: Write it down.
 Rather than stewing in worry, find a place to write all things down.
 We can make it a habit of writing down the next step rather than worrying.
 The “next step” is a doable task.